JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/01-Seeing-and-Solving-a-Simple-Example.md

 data FruitGrouper = -- ???
 ```
 How should `FruitGrouper` be defined?
-An instance of `FruitGrouper` should only be one of 3 instances:
+A value of `FruitGrouper` should only be one of 3 values:
 1. FruitGrouper Apple
 2. FruitGrouper Banana
 3. FruitGrouper Orange